-Most asthma medicines-both reliever and controller medicines-come as sprays or powders in an inhaler.
+Most asthma medicines-both quick-relief and long-term controller medicines-come as sprays or powders in an inhaler.
 An inhaler is a hand-held device that delivers the medication right to the airways in your lungs, where it is needed.
 There are several kinds of inhalers: